 Family friendly accommodation:

 The Master Suite can be connected to a Superior Double room next door to create a proper family apartment.
-Villa Sueños is also a great option, as it has 2 bedrooms (double and twin) and 2 bathrooms, as well as its own kitchen, and can take an extra bed.
+Villa Dreams is also a great option, as it has 2 bedrooms (double and twin) and 2 bathrooms, as well as its own kitchen, and can take an extra bed.
 Note that only Master Luxury Suite, Ocean Suite, Master Suite and Garden Suite (main house) can take an extra bed, these suites can take 2 adults and 2 kids if the children are less than 12 years old.

 Extra Beds Available

 Families Should Know:

 The heat and humidity can be very high in the summer, so consider travelling outside May to September.
 The hotel is right on the beach but the seas are shallow